Spectral embedding of weighted graphs: Weighted generalized random dot product graph

 Letting $\m{X}_i = \phi(\m{Z}_i) \in \R^d$, we define the point cloud $\smash{\m{X} = [\m{X}_1 | \ldots | \m{X}_n]^\top \in \R^{n \times d}}$, so that, conditional on $\m{Z}_1, \ldots, \m{Z}_n$

 where $\m{P} = \m{X} \Ipq \m{X}^\top \in \R^{n \times n}$ and $v(\m{z}_1, \m{z}_2)$ is the variance of $H(\m{z}_1, \m{z}_2)$.

 \begin{defn}[Adjacency spectral embedding] Given the eigendecompositions

-where $\m{U}_\m{A}, \m{U}_\m{P} \in \mathbb{O}(n \times d)$ and $\m{\Lambda}_\m{A}, \m{\Lambda}_\m{P} \in \R^{d \times d}$ are diagonal matrices comprising the $d$ largest eigenvalues in absolute value of $\m{A}$ and $\m{P}$ respectively, denote by $\m{X}_\m{A}, \m{X}_\m{P} \in \R^{n \times d}$ the spectral embeddings
+where $\m{U}_\m{A}, \m{U}_\m{P} \in \mathbb{O}(n \times d)$ and $\m{\Lambda}_\m{A}, \m{\Lambda}_\m{P} \in \R^{d \times d}$ are diagonal matrices comprising the $d$ largest eigenvalues in absolute value of $\m{A}$ and $\m{P}$ respectively, denote by $\m{X}_\m{A}, \m{X}_\m{P} \in \R^{n \times d}$ the \emph{spectral embeddings}

-where $|\cdot|$ applied to a diagonal matrix denotes the entry-wise absolute value. \end{defn} Spectral embedding only allows estimation of $\m{X}_i$, rather than $\m{Z}_i$, and this has practical consequences, for example, when $\m{Z}_i \neq \m{Z}_j$ but $\m{X}_i = \m{X}_j$ under the stochastic block model (see Section~\ref{sec:gaussian_sbm}).
+where $|\cdot|$ applied to a diagonal matrix denotes the entry-wise absolute value. \end{defn} Spectral embedding only allows estimation of $\m{X}_i$, rather than $\m{Z}_i$, and this has practical consequences, for example, when $\m{Z}_i \neq \m{Z}_j$ but $\m{X}_i = \m{X}_j$ under the weighted stochastic block model.